plyush1993/OUKS/README.md

 <img src="Logo.jpeg">

-- Instruction and introduction into the *OUKS* software tool is provided by Basic tutorial file.
+- Instruction and introduction into the *OUKS* software tool is provided by [Basic tutorial.pdf](https://github.com/plyush1993/OUKS/blob/main/Basic%20tutorial.pdf) file.
 Session info and installed packages are listed in corresponding files.
 - Scripts (with comments, notes and references) are stored in Scripts folder at a previously defined order along with code for figures construction.
 - MS2 spectra for selected potential biomrkers of bladder cancer are stored in mzXML format at corresponding folder.
 - Datasets in .csv and other files (.RData, .R) are available for reproducibility from corresponding folders.
 Files descriptions are provived by Roadmap file.